raspberrypilearning/mapping-data/en/step_2.md

  - The name of the region
  - How much carbon each region emits in total (in thousands of tons)
- - How much carbon each region emits, per-person that lives in that region (in tons)
+ - How much carbon each region emits, per person that lives in that region (in tons)

 Here is an example of the data in this file: